miniluz/nixos-config/hosts/home-server/README.md

      - Bangumi Moe
      - Lat-Team (Maybe, it's private)
 8. Go into Jellyfin, set up the account and add the media folders.
-9. Go into Jellyseer and set up the integration with Jellyfin and the ARRs.
+9. Go into Jellyseer and set up the integration with Jellyfin, Sonarr and Radarr.
 10. Go into Audiobookshelf, set up the account and add the media folder.
 11. Set up Readarr